Cheese library

 The northern and western coastal regions and valleys have cows grazing with some mixed farming, while the hills and mountain areas concentrate on goats and sheep.
 The cheeses from the northern regions are of differing textures and styles, while the more dry, arid and mountainous areas of the west and Canary Islands tend toward goat's and ewe's milk cheeses with strong, spicy flavours.
 From PICOS DE EUROPA from León to Catalonian GARROTXA to MANCHEGO from La Mancha, discover Spain's diverse range of cheese.

-NORMANDY, UNPASTEURISED, TRADITIONAL RENNET
+TUSCANY, UNPASTEURISED, TRADITIONAL RENNET

 More About French Cheese